Be the Peace - Be the Hope

 Project Management

-Students learn skills such as interview techniques, mind-mapping, project management, leadership, team-building and implementation techniques.
-All five CASEL social and emotional competencies are required to make their chosen project become a reality.
+Students learn skills such as interview techniques, mind-mapping, project management, leadership, team building and implementation techniques.
+All social and emotional competencies are required to make their chosen project become a reality.

 Lasting Impact

 These opportunities allow students to create and implement projects that impact the school community and its environment.
-In the past, students have created sustainable projects including murals, with positive words gathered during the mind-mapping exercise, and translated in all the languages spoken in the school; Mindfulness installations reinforcing the SEL dimension of the school culture; End of the year showcase, in which students delivered an inspirational speech and performances in front of the entire school.
+In the past, students have created sustainable projects including murals, with positive words gathered during the mind-mapping exercise and translated in all the languages spoken in the school; Mindfulness installations reinforcing the school culture; End of the year showcase, in which students delivered an inspirational speech and performances in front of the entire school.

 We have many more workshops and activities to share

-There's much to see within Be the Peace- Be the Hope.
+There's much to see within Be Peace - Be Hope.

 So, take your time, look around, and contact us as there is more to know about us.